tajammalw/aisd-jse-conditional-statements/README.md

 ## 2. **Create a Conditional Statement using `if`**

-The `if` statement is used to execute a block of code if a specified condition is true.
+The `if` statement is used to execute a block of code if a specified condition is `true`.
 This allows your program to make decisions and run code only when certain conditions are met.

-- [ ] Extend the example in `index.js` to show how to use `else`:
 - [ ] In your `index.js` file, add the following code to create a simple example of an `if` conditional statement:

 ```js